fong-lab/fong-lab-old-website/contact/index.md

   include feature.html
   image="http://walshwebsiteassets.blob.core.windows.net/sitedocs/images/georgiatechuawhitakerbiomedicalengineeringbuilding1-8462.jpg"
   headline=""
   text="We are part of the [Coulter Department of Biomedical Engineering](https://www.bme.gatech.edu/) at Georgia Tech & Emory.
-The lab is located on the Georgia Tech campus on the 3rd floor of the U.A.
-Whitaker building.
+The lab is located on the Georgia Tech campus in the U.A.
+Whitaker building, Room 3237."
 %}